 Traditionally, large incisions have been made across the front of the chest to allow the resection of abnormally shaped rib cartilage and a surgical cut (osteotomy) across the sternum (breastbone).
 This procedure allowed the deformity to be corrected but resulted in scarring and long term rigidity of the chest wall.
 Surgeons in the Division of Pediatric Surgery are utilizing newer, minimally invasive approaches to correct congenital chest wall deformities.

 Pectus Excavatum is now repaired utilizing the Nuss approach, which works like braces on misaligned teeth to lift the sternum and reshape the chest wall.
 The U-shaped bar is introduced from the side of the chest, using thoracoscopic visualization for optimal placement.
 The bar is left in place for two years and is then removed as an outpatient procedure.

 In 1999, Dr. Nuss, who invented the technique, traveled from his hospital in Virginia to visit Children's Hospital Los Angeles.
 Our pediatric surgeons took advantage of this visit and, for the past 10 years, have been using this procedure to correct Pectus Excavatum.
 Since then, the technique has been used in nearly 100 patients.

-Ideally, the Nuss procedure is performed between 10 and 14 years of age, before the chest wall becomes rigid.
+Ideally, the Nuss procedure is performed until at least 14 years of age, before the chest wall becomes rigid.
 Postoperatively, the patient’s ability to breathe and exercise is often significantly improved within a few months.